vanda3/sequence-alignment/README.md

 - Local alignment algorithm: Smith-Waterman
 - My own global and local implementations take into account affine cost.
 A gap of length k is more probable than k gaps of length 1; a gap may be due to a single mutational event while separated gaps are probably due to distinct mutational events.
 A linear gap penalty function treats these cases the same, so, in order to implement affine function, other than the 3 matrices strategy, I have h as a penalty associated with opening a gap, and g as a smaller penalty for extending the gap.

+## Run Code
+Compile: python3 B1.py
+Use: Pick an option [1-7].
+Write chosen matrix, gapopen and gapext values in the same line.